Trenton Central High School: Athletics

 The boys' cross country team won the all groups state championship in 1941, 1942 and 1945.

 The boys' soccer team was awarded the Group IV state championship in 1946 and 1949, and won the Group IV state championship in 1961 (vs. Bloomfield High School), 1963 (vs. Teaneck High School) and 1964 (vs. East Side High School).

-The baseball team won the Central Jersey Group IV state sectional championship in 1962, 1964 and 1965, and won the South Jersey Group IV title in 1965.
+The baseball team won the Central Jersey Group IV state sectional championship in 1962, 1964 and 1965, and won the South Jersey Group IV title in 1966.

 The boys' track team won the Group IV indoor relay state championship in 1977–1979, 1981 (as co-champion with Plainfield High School), 1984, 1986 (as co-champion with Edgewood Regional High School), 2007, 2008 (as co-champion with Hillsborough High School) and 2012; the program's seven state titles are tied for fourth-most in the state.
 The girls' team won the Group IV title in 2000–2002.

 The boys track team won the winter track Meet of Champions in 1977 and 1978.

 The girls' basketball team won the Group IV state championships in 2002 vs. Morristown High School, in 2007 vs. Eastside High School and in 2008 vs. John F. Kennedy High School.
 The team won the 2007 Central Jersey Group IV state sectional title with a 51–24 win against Howell High School.
 The team moved on to win the 2007 Group IV state championship, defeating Eastside High School 52-44 for the title.

 Extracurricular activities

 The Tornadoes 381 FIRST robotics team, from the Applied Engineering & Science Academy, is sponsored by Bristol Myers Squibb, Sarnoff Corporation and Princeton University.
 The Team 381 Tornadoes were the 2004 Philadelphia Regional Winner in the FIRST Robotics Competition.
 In 2008, the Tornados became the Trenton Regional Winners.

-The school includes a military program called United States Army ROTC (Reserve Officers Training Corps).
+The school includes a military program called United States Army JROTC (Reserve Officers Training Corps).

 Administration

-The school's principal is Hope Grant.
+The school's principal is Mary Courtney.
 Her core administration team includes five vice principals.